Native Hawaiian & Pacific Islander Health Research Office

 RCMI: Ola HAWAII – University of Hawai’i at Manoa

-The Research Centers in Minority Institutions (RCMI) program, established by Congress and administered by the NIMHD, strengthens the research infrastructure by developing and preparing future scientists at institutions that award doctoral degrees in the health professions or health-related sciences and have demonstrated historical and current commitment to serving students from underrepresented populations.
+The Research Centers in Minority Institutions (RCMI) program, established by Congress and administered by the NIMHD, strengthens the research infrastructure by developing and preparing future scientists at institutions that award doctoral degrees in the health professions or health-related sciences and have demonstrated historical and current commitment to serving students underrepresented in biomedical sciences.

 The RCMI program at the University of Hawai’i at Manoa (U54MD007601), Ola HAWAII, seeks to improve minority health and reduce health disparities for communities in Hawaii that disproportionately experience negative health outcomes and limited health care access.